-Score = Weight 1 × Cartridges from this job mounted on this drive's controller + Weight 2 × Cartridges from other jobs mounted on this drive's controller + Weight 3 × Units of distance from the cartridge to the drive
+Weight 1 × Cartridges from this job mounted on this drive's controller +

+Weight 2 \times Cartridges from other jobs mounted on this drive's controller

 This method has the effect of distributing a striped tape mount across as many controllers as possible for the best performance.
 It also will try to pick controllers that are currently driving a minimum number of tapes.
 So, in an environment with many tape drives per controller, the above algorithm will minimize the load on any one controller.